 Raspberry Cheesecake Protein Balls

-- Mix all the ingredients together except the white chocolate chips.
-Add more coconut flour if the dough is too soft, add a teaspoon or more of water, honey or liquid sweetener of choice if the dough is too thick*
+- Add more coconut flour if the dough is too soft, add a teaspoon of almond milk or water if the dough is too thick*

-- Roll the batter into tablespoon sized balls, refrigerate for 15 minutes to set
+- Roll the batter into tablespoon sized balls, and refrigerate for 15 minutes to set

 - To turn these into protein truffles, you can also coat these protein balls in melted white chocolate.